chaozhang-ox/Course-AI4FinTech-FE/README.md

-# 🤖 AI for FinTech and Financial Engineering
+# AI for FinTech and Financial Engineering — Spring 2027

 This repository contains materials for the master's-level course **AI for FinTech and Financial Engineering**.